Light Bulb Bugs

 They go out for coffee the next day with Rebecca and he makes a really poor first impression.
 He’s late, brash and proudly admits to quitting his job thanks to a fight with the manager.
 He steers the conversation onto the topic of music and wants Kate to write with him, in particular heading up to the family cabin to practice, much to Rebecca’s visible discomfort at the idea.

 Rebecca and Kate fall out later that evening, prompting her to storm out.
 As she and Marc drive down the road singing, he tries to control Kate again and tells her to quit her job.
 When she refuses, Mark flies off the handle and as Kate steps out the car, he drives off and leaves her all alone.
-She makes it to a payphone, shivering, and rings her mum to apologise for their earlier fight.
+She makes it to a payphone, shivering, and rings her mum to apologize for their earlier fight.
 However, she hangs up when Marc returns with a blanket.
 As they head up to the cabin together, Rebecca senses something is seriously wrong and as the kids are collected, this story is left ominously open as Kate and Marc make it to the cabin.

 Back in the present, Rebecca and Kate return home but midway through talking to Toby about their marriage, Kevin phones through and this is where the phone call from before gets us up to scratch.
 Exasperated, Kate gives Toby an ultimatum but he agrees to look after Baby Jack for the weekend while the Big Three head up to the cabin for some much needed clarity and reflection, which is where the episode ends.